figdavi/umilog/README.md

 1. Open the `.ino` file (in `src/umilog/umilog.ino`) in the Arduino IDE.
 2. Set the correct board and port (e.g., NodeMCU 1.0).
-3. Replace the placeholder Wi-Fi credentials in the sketch.
+3. Replace the placeholder Wi-Fi credentials and host-ip in the sketch.
-4. Upload the code to the ESP8266.
+4. Remove the `#include "secrets.h"` line or create a secrets.h file with the credentials.
-5. Ensure the FastAPI server is reachable at the IP and port defined in the sketch (`http://<host-ip>:8000/log`).
+5. Upload the code to the ESP8266.